bobye/100_NewMetho_CSPaper/README.md

 Bemporad, Alberto, et al. "The explicit linear quadratic regulator for constrained systems."
 Automatica 38.1 (2002): 3-20.

 ## Bioinformatics
+Brown, Michael PS, et al. "Knowledge-based analysis of microarray gene expression data by using support vector machines."
+Proceedings of the National Academy of Sciences 97.1 (2000): 262-267.

 ## Information Theory